Toxicology Tests [en Español]

 - If the collection cup has a lid, remove it carefully.
 Set it down with the inner surface up.
 Do not touch the inside of the cup with your fingers.

 - Clean the area around your

-- A man should retract the foreskin, if present, and clean the head of his penis thoroughly with medicated towelettes or swabs.
+- For men: Pull back the foreskin, if you have one.
+Clean the head of the penis thoroughly with medicated towelettes or swabs.

-- Begin urinating into the toilet or urinal.
-A woman should continue holding apart the folds of skin around the vagina while urinating.
+- Start urinating into the toilet or urinal.
+Women should keep holding apart the folds of skin around the vagina while they urinate.

 - Finish urinating into the toilet or urinal.

-- Carefully replace the lid on the container and return it to the lab.
-If you are collecting the urine at home and cannot get it to the lab within an hour, refrigerate the sample.
+- Carefully replace the lid on the cup.
+Return the cup to the lab.
+If you are collecting the urine at home and can't get it to the lab in an hour, refrigerate it.

-- Asking you to spit into a tube
+- Ask you to spit into a tube.

 How It Feels

 The blood sample is taken from a vein in your arm.
 An elastic band is wrapped around your upper arm.
 It may feel tight.
 You may feel nothing at all from the needle, or you may feel a quick sting or pinch.

 It is not painful to collect a urine sample.
 Another person may watch while you collect the sample.
 This may make you feel uncomfortable.

 It is not painful to collect a saliva sample.
 Another person will collect the sample or watch you collect the sample.

 There is very little chance of a problem from having a blood sample taken from a vein.